 - Always store heavy or awkward objects where they are easily accessible to be lifted, preferably by a piece of equipment such as a forklift when possible.
 Always think of the next person who may have to lift an object.
-It may be in a spot that creates an easy and safe lift for you, but could create a hazard for someone who is shorter than you.
+It may be in a spot that creates an easy and safe lift for you but could create a hazard for someone who is shorter than you.

 - Never place objects that are improperly staged overhead, especially when moving equipment is in the area.
-A 10lb object stored on a high shelf can cause a serious injury to someone below if it falls off.
+A 10lb object stored on a high shelf can cause serious injury to someone below if it falls off.

 - Never have objects or materials hanging overhead where someone could walk into them.

 Take time to evaluate your work areas today.
 How long have they been organized in their current state?
-Is there a better way to setup a certain area?
-Were they better organized at one time and now they are not up to par?
+Is there a better way to set up a certain area?
+Were they better organized at one time, and now they are not up to par?
 Think about how rearranging certain things can lead to fewer hazards as well as create a more pleasant place to work in general.

 Warehouse Hazards Presentation

 Looking for a complete safety meeting on warehouse hazards?
 This safety meeting focuses on injury statistics, common hazards, and best practices to reduce the risk of injuries.